 The marketing approval process for novel product candidates such as ours may take longer to complete and be more expensive than the process for other, better known or extensively studied pharmaceutical or other product candidates.
-We may be eligible for a "rolling review" of a BLA, which means we may submit completed modules of a BLA rather than waiting until every module of the BLA is completed before submitting the full BLA for FDA review.
-Such "rolling review" is common for indications that are part of one of FDA's expedited programs, such as our 6 millimeter HAV, which has received Fast Track and RMAT designations for AV access in hemodialysis.
-The FDA may also designate one or more of our product candidates for priority review after we submit a BLA.
+On December 12, 2023, we submitted our BLA for the HAV in urgent arterial repair following extremity vascular trauma when synthetic graft is not indicated and autologous vein use is not feasible.
+We submitted our BLA using a "rolling review," which means we may submit completed modules of a BLA rather than waiting until every module of the BLA is completed before submitting the full BLA for FDA review.
+Such "rolling review" is common for indications that are part of one of FDA's expedited programs, such as our 6 millimeter HAV, which has received Fast Track and RMAT designations for AV access in hemodialysis, and RMAT designation for urgent arterial repair following extremity vascular trauma.
+In February 2024, the FDA accepted our BLA in the vascular trauma indication and granted priority review of that BLA.
 Under priority review, the FDA's goal is to review an application within six months of the 60-day filing date, compared to ten months for a standard review.
-Even if we are able to utilize a "rolling review" and/or the FDA designates one or more of our product candidates for priority review, it may not lead to a shorter review period.
+Even though we have utilized a "rolling review" and we have received priority review for that BLA, it may not lead to a shorter review period.
+The FDA could require us to submit major amendments to the BLA, which could lead to a longer review time.
 The FDA could also decide to consult an advisory committee as part of our BLA review process, which often leads to a longer review time.
 We are not permitted to commercialize our product candidates in the United States until they have been approved by the FDA, and if we experience a lengthier review period than expected, our ability to generate product revenues would be materially harmed.